 Kalido (by magnitude) enables its clients to maintain and deploy data warehouses much easier and faster than conventional Export, Transfer & Load (ETL) based methodologies.
 It has set standards in automation and agility.

-Keboola is cloud-oriented software that uses a cloud-based platform to help the organizations to integrate, enhance and distribute/publish critical information for internal data research and analytics.
+Keboola is a cloud-oriented software that uses a cloud-based platform to help the organizations to integrate, enhance and distribute/publish critical information for internal data research and analytics.

 NetApp is a data management company that provides services to manage and store data.
 It gives the flexibility to manage data in hybrid cloud environments.
-It is very efficient tool containing in-built management tools that are designed to work together.
-It gives best data management to increase business agility.
+It is a very efficient tool containing in-built management tools that are designed to work together.
+It gives the best data management to increase business agility.

-It easily integrates data from different sources and creates custom reports, dashboards and metrics much faster as compared to much other software.
-It also works on no SQL approach that is yet another powerful feature if BIME.
-It is rapidly growing central point for entire organization’s reporting needs.
+It easily integrates data from different sources and creates custom reports, dashboards and metrics much faster when compared to the other software.
+It also works on no SQL approach which is yet another powerful feature of BIME.
+It is a rapidly growing central point for the entire organization’s reporting needs.

-The options in data warehouse tools that are available to companies are many.
-This lays stress over the importance of proper analysis of the organizational requirements and needs before picking any tool.
+There are several options that are available to companies in data warehouse tools.
+This, in turn, lays stress over the importance of proper analysis of the organizational requirements and needs before picking any tool.

 It is always better to be prepared with a clear picture of the current requirements and future patterns beforehand.
-Being the central repository, the data warehouse is extremely important to any organization in any sector and hence the choice of correct tool is a must.
+Being the central repository, the data warehouse is extremely important to any organization in any sector and hence the choice of the correct tool is a must.

-=> Click here to suggest your listing here.
+=> Contact us to suggest a listing here.